ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 University of Kentucky has the same tuition for international students as for those from out of state.

-International students at University of Kentucky can expect to pay around $30,913 per year, before any scholarships or financial aid.
+International students at University of Kentucky can expect to pay around $32,043 per year, before any scholarships, grants or other financial aid.

-International students are not eligible for loans or grants from the U.S. government, but may be eligible for private or school-specific aid and scholarships.
-International students with need may qualify for the following types of financial support at University of Kentucky:
+Students from outside of the U.S. are not eligible for federal financial aid, but may be eligible for private or school-specific aid and scholarships.
+International students who demonstrate financial need may qualify for the following types of financial support at University of Kentucky:

 •Athletic Awards •University of Kentucky-specific scholarships